I’ve spent many years wondering when I would meet the love of my life.

 I’d spent 12 years of my life in school being educated, why wasn’t I taught how to love myself every single day of those?

-And then I began to fantasize all the drama that might have disappeared if we’d all learned about the real life lessons and the importance of living consciously, harmoniously together.
+And then I began to fantasize about all the drama that might have disappeared if we had all learned about the real-life lessons and the importance of living consciously, and harmoniously together.

-I think adulthood would’ve been a lot easier if we were taught how to love ourselves.
+Yep, I think adulthood would have been a lot easier if we were taught how to love ourselves.

-It’s a fantasy book about a girl who travels to an enchanted world, but between you and me, this story is a self-help book to heal and nurture our inner-child.
+The first one is called Lost Nowhere.
+It’s a fantasy book about a girl who travels to an enchanted world, but between you and me, it’s camouflaged inside a self-help book for our inner child.
+And then I wrote a sequel to that called Lost Now Here.

-I wrote it because I was sick of hearing about mental health issues that stemmed mostly from childhood and continued to disturb us well into our adult years.
+I wrote all my books because I was sick of hearing about mental health issues that stemmed mostly from childhood and continued to disturb us well into our adult years.

 Because I was tired of not feeling good enough, and spending too much time caring what others thought (thinking there was something wrong with me for not being married by age 30).

-And I wrote it because I was so bored with competing with the fake person next to me.
+And I wrote it because I was so bored of competing with the fake person next to me.

-I don’t want anyone else to make the same mistakes that I did.
-I hope that by spreading my message that it encourages everyone to learn how to love themselves, no matter what age, race, gender or social status.
+Nope, I don’t want anyone else to make the same mistakes that I did.
+I hope that by spreading my message that it encourages everyone to learn how to love themselves, no matter what age, race, gender, or social status.
 Loving ourselves is important for everyone.

 Because I believe that we can change the world and that it starts with us and ends with them.